Your ready-made summer reading list is here, courtesy of reviews by our editors and reporters.

 By Sarah K. Mock

 An independent rural reporter based in Washington, D.C., Sarah K. Mock was raised on a small farm in Wyoming and schooled in economic development at Georgetown University.
 Her debut book weaves personal experience and on-site reporting with USDA data and policy analysis, and the result is anything but wonky.
 The book’s title is the first irreverent hint that, for Mock, there are no sacred cows in American agriculture—least of all the idealized small family farm.
 The book’s structure loosely follows her futile, yearlong search for a “Good Farm”—one that has healthy foods, working conditions, and environments.
 She writes: “Only by understanding what actually makes a farm good, and how to identify one when we see it, can we start to understand how the system is failing the farms we need.”
 The narrative teems with fresh insights about wealth, land, and labor in farming systems big and small while ripping apart the entrenched mythology of the almighty, virtuous farmer.
-For anyone who has ever wanted to understand the profound implications of the U.S. farm bill and USDA programs on the food system and society—especially those that put small farms on a pedestal—Mock’s honest inquiry is eye-opening and surprisingly inspiring.
+For anyone who has ever wanted to understand the profound implications of the U.S. farm bill and USDA programs on the food system and society—especially those who put small farms on a pedestal—Mock’s honest inquiry is eye-opening and surprisingly inspiring.
 “Our vision for American agriculture cannot be a small one,” she writes in the conclusion, offering a blueprint for a more just, equitable, and economically viable farming future.

 — Lynne Curry